iagoleal/iagoleal.github.io/content/posts/dynamic-programming.md

 from a computational perspective.

-Since I don't want to depart too much from this post's main topic nor dive into mathematical minutiae,, this section only enunciates the important theorem.
+Since I don't want to depart too much from this post's main topic nor dive into mathematical minutiae, this section only enunciates the important theorem.
 In case you are interested,
 the necessary proofs are in an [appendix](#appendix) for completeness.